ZIJ/fl-lookups/README.md

     - harder to maintain at scale than rdbms

 All options except for sqlite are feasible for production use.
 Hard to go wrong with either Postgres or Elastic, both are battle-tested at scale.
 Elastic though is future-proof, scaleable and provides everything out of the box, so going with it.

+As for primary datastore, it doesn't have to be Elastic.
+Relational DBs generally work better for business data.
+But since we're only concerned with search, leaving this out.

+#### Backend toolkit

+For a lightweight stateless microservice pretty much anything would do quite well.
+The service itself is unlikely to become a performance bottleneck, and even if it does, more nodes can be added behind a load balancer.

+Reasoning behind choosing Node:
+- Speed of development
+- Widely supported by cloud and serverless platforms
+- Low memory cost per request

+For the web api framework in Node, there are multiple options too.
+Express is the most popular one.

+Unit testing done with Jest because it's both fast and quick to set up.